Dukha people: History

 The Tuvans are descended from a clan called the Kazylgans, who lived in modern day Tuva from the 7th to the 3rd century BC.
 Pastoral Hun tribes then replaced them in the 2nd century BC and continued to populate the region until the 1st century AD.
 These tribes are believed to have spoken Kettic and Samoyedic languages.

-From 551 to 744 AD, Turkic tribes brought on by the Turkish reign began intermixing with the natives.
+From 551 to 744 AD, Turkic tribes brought on by the Turkic reign began intermixing with the natives.
 Additionally, the Dubo people settled in the Eastern Sayan region in the 7th century.
-Following that, the Uigurs overtook the Turkish empire and became the ancestors of four modern day ethnic Tuvan groups, one of them being the Dukha people.
+Following that, the Uigurs overtook the Second Turkic khaganate and became the ancestors of four modern day ethnic Tuvan groups, one of them being the Dukha people.

 Originally from across the border in what is now Tuva Republic of Russia, the Dukha settled in northern Mongolia.
 Tuva became independent in 1921, when Mongolia gained its independence from China.
 The reindeer herders were able to cross the border freely between Tuva and Mongolia until 1944, when Tuva was annexed to the Soviet Union and the border was closed.
 Many Dukha, who had settled in Mongolia due to fear of Soviet collectivization of their reindeer, food shortages from World War II, and intertribal relations, were separated from their family in Tuva as a result.
 Under Soviet influenced Mongolian socialism, the Dukhan way of life suffered significantly, particularly reindeer herding after it became collectivized and state run.
 The Tuvan language also began to be replaced by Mongolian.
 In 1956 the government finally gave the Dukha Mongolian citizenship and resettled them at Tsagaan Nuur Lake on the Shishigt River.
 The economic revolution of the 1990s, which marked a change from socialism to privatization, saw the transition of many Dukha back to reindeer herding after years of taking urban jobs.
 The lack of government subsidization for herding led to difficulty in maintaining herds, but the advent of tourism in the mid-1990s began to support herders financially.

 The Dukha started becoming distinguished as reindeer herders around 1935, when the Mongolian word "tsaatan" first appeared in the newspaper Ünen and began to replace terms such as soyot uriankhai, taigyn irged (English: "citizens of the taiga), and oin irged (English: "citizens of the forest").
 The Dukhas' chosen name for themselves, however, remains uncertain.